hylo-lang/hylo/README.md

 In order to compile Val programs, the compiler needs to locate Val's SDK.
 By default, `valc` will look for the SDK at `/usr/local/lib/val` on Unix system.
-On Windows, it will look for the `.val` directory in the user directory or you can customize the `VAL_SUPPORT_LIBRARY` environment variable.
+On Windows, it will look for the `.val` directory in the user directory or you can customize environment variables like this `VAL_SUPPORT_LIBRARY = C:\.val`.
 A custom location can be specified with the option `--valc`.

 On Unix system, you can use `./Tools/install.sh` to create and install Val's SDK.